New Student Registration: Anthropology

 ANTH 111 and 112 are the minimum prerequisites for all other courses in the department.

-Bachelor of Arts students who are considering taking ANTH 112, DEVS 101, HIST 141 and 142, and WMGS 100 may want to explore the option of the Social Justice Colloquium, which offers these courses in a coordinated format.
+Bachelor of Arts students who are considering taking ANTH 112, DEVS 101, SOCI 101, SOCI 102, and WMGS 100 may want to explore the option of the Social Justice Colloquium, which offers these courses in a coordinated format.

-Archaeology and physical anthropology provide a unique opportunity to examine the development of human society.
+Archaeology provides a unique opportunity to examine the development of human society.
 With their long temporal depth, we can examine how humans, and their ancestors, evolved and populated the entire globe.
-The nature of modern archaeological and physical anthropological research including topics of hominid evolution, primatology, genetic research, origins of agriculture and civilization and First Nations archaeology will be discussed.
-Students will have an opportunity to apply this knowledge using real research data.
+The nature of modern archaeological research including topics of hominid evolution, origins of agriculture, rise of state-level societies and First Nations archaeology will be discussed.
+Students will have an opportunity to apply this knowledge using real archaeological data.
 Three credits.
+Offered every year.

 Socio-cultural anthropology involves the comparative study of societies throughout the world.
 Students will learn how societies differ from each other, as well as observing similarities among them.
 The course surveys traditional ways of understanding cultures while incorporating current insights and research.
-Topics include diverse political and economic systems, kinship patterns, religion, forms of ethnic and gender identity, health and medicine, development and migration.
-Department foci relating to First Nations, development and general anthropology are introduced.
+Topics include diverse political, legal and economic systems, kinship patterns, religion, forms of ethnic and gender identity, health and medicine, development and migration.
+Department foci relating to Indigenous peoples, development and general anthropology are introduced.
 Three credits.

 Please refer to Section 9.2 Anthropology in the Academic Calendar